KernowSec/alexa-cornishbinday/README.md

 Add the skill to your Alexa account via the app.
 Go to Skills -> Cornish Bin Day.

 Gets the address from your alexa address.

+Requires address in specific format in Alexa TODO